How America Can Lose the Fourth Industrial Revolution

 The First Industrial Revolution used water and steam power to mechanize production.
 The Second used electric power to create mass production.
 The Third used electronics and information technology to automate production.
 Now a Fourth Industrial Revolution is building on the Third, the digital revolution that has been occurring since the middle of the last century.
 It is characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.1

-- public health systems that upload in real time the vital signs of hundreds of millions of individuals and correlate this data with detailed information on the location of COVID-19 cases, using artificial intelligence to predict prospective future outbreaks and to direct forensic testing to potential hotspots;
+- Public health systems that upload in real time the vital signs of hundreds of millions of individuals and correlate this data with detailed information on the location of COVID-19 cases, using Artificial Intelligence to predict prospective future outbreaks, and direct forensic testing to potential hotspots;

-- AI-based diagnosis of diseases, telemedicine, and surgery by remote-controlled robots using high-speed, low-latency broadband;
+- AI-based diagnosis of diseases, telemedicine, and surgery by remotely-controlled robots using high-speed, low-latency broadband;

 - AI-driven pharmaceuticals research using datasets that include the digitized health records, sequenced DNA, and real-time vital signs of hundreds of millions of subjects;

 American leadership of the Third Industrial Revolution in computation and communications made this country a magnet for the world’s capital.3 The United States was able to run a chronic deficit in goods and services because a world hungry for investments wanted our assets.
 Substituting cheap imports for domestic manufacturing may have been a policy error, but it was an affordable policy error because of America’s leadership in the digital age.
-To put this in perspective: the combined market capitalization of America’s mega cap technology stocks (Facebook, Apple, Amazon, Microsoft, Netflix, and Google) rose to $9 trillion in 2021 from $1 trillion in 2013—that is, to 26 percent of the market capitalization of the S&P 500 from 8 percent in 2013.4
+To put this in perspective: The combined market capitalization of America’s mega cap technology stocks (Facebook, Apple, Amazon, Microsoft, Netflix and Google) rose to $9 trillion in 2021 from $1 trillion in 2013, that is, to 26% of the market capitalization of the S&P 500 from 8% in 2013.4

-In the digital world of the Third Industrial Revolution network effects fostered giant “natural” monopolies.
-There is only one Google, not Google and Altavista; one Microsoft Word, not MS Word and WordPerfect; one Amazon, not Amazon and Walmart.
-In the Fourth Industrial Revolution, where natural monopolies will arise from dominance in big data, China has a double advantage.
-First, it has put massive state resources into frontier R&D, and it is producing seven times as many STEM bachelor’s degrees as the United States.
-Second, China’s political system allows the harvesting of personal data, including medical records, without the constraint of Western privacy laws, which gives it enormous advantages.
+In the digital world of the Third Industrial Revolution, network effects fostered giant “natural” monopolies.
+There is only one Google, not Google and Altavista; one Microsoft Word, not MS World and WordPerfect; one Amazon, not Amazon and Wal-Mart.
+In the Fourth Industrial Revolution, where natural monopolies will arise from dominance in Big Data, China has a double advantage.
+First, it has put massive state resources into frontier R&D, and is graduating seven times as many STEM bachelor’s degrees as the United States.
+Second, China’s political system allows the harvesting of personal data, including medical records, without the constraint of Western privacy laws, which give it enormous advantages.
 Although China’s approach is full of missteps and inefficiencies, it can and will leapfrog the United States—unless the United States revives the innovation drivers that won the Second World War and the Cold War.

-Artificial intelligence applied to big data sets is the core technology of the Fourth Industrial Revolution.
+-Artificial Intelligence applied to big data sets is the core technology of Industry 4.0.
 If computation is the engine, data is the fuel.
-While the control point of the twentieth-century economy was oil, the control point of the twenty-first century is data.
+While the control point of the 20th-century economy was oil, the control point of the 21st century is data.